-Marilyn’s first screen print design depicts the story of lorrkkon (hollow funeral logs).
-This the story of her great, great grandfather and grandmother who were bark painters, as well as also sacred lorrkkon painters.
+Marilyn’s first screen print design depicts the story of lorkkon (hollow funeral logs).
+This the story of her great, great grandfather and grandmother who were bark painters, as well as also sacred lorkkon painters.

 When designing this screen print, Marilyn was remembering her childhood living in a small house on Liverpool river Ngar-wunja (Thompson hole) with other families.